Talk time with tea

-Thousands of women have benefited from Lolly Stirks Yoga in Pregnancy Classes which have been developed over 35 years.
+Thousands of women have benefitted from Lolly Stirks Yoga in Pregnancy Classes which have been developed over 40 years.

-During tea time, at the beginning of the class, a forum is created for women to meet up and discuss pregnancy, birth and baby related subjects.
-These lively discussions, often lead by your questions, cover anything from the hormones of labor and birth, birth plans, pain relief, water birth and hospital/home birth to induction and postnatal care.
+During tea time, at the beginning of the class, a forum or circle is created for women to meet up and discuss pregnancy, birth and baby related subjects.
+These lively discussions, often led by your questions, cover anything from the hormones of labour and birth, birth plans, water birth, and hospital/home birth, to induction and postnatal care.
 We also just chat and get to know each other… ❤️

-When practised in simple postures hypnobreathing will enable you to go into the”zone”- a meditative state which is perfect for labour.
-This practice is healing and calms the busy mind during pregnancy, clearing the way for you to listen to your own intuitive voice so that when your body takes over during labour you will instinctively know how to use your breath to soothe, steady and guide yourself through the waves of contractions and breathe yourself to an easier birth.
+When practiced in simple postures hypnobreathing will enable you to go into the ‘zone’, a meditative state which is perfect for labour.
+This practice is healing and calms the busy mind during pregnancy, clearing the way for you to listen to your own intuitive voice, so that when your body takes over during labour, you will instinctively know how to use your breath to soothe, steady and guide yourself through the waves of contractions and breathe yourself to and easier birth.

 I wanted to let you know that I won’t be in class tonight as we welcomed our little